Ethical Supplier Mandate for suppliers

 If we suspect a supplier has breached their contractual obligation or hasn't complied with policy, the procuring agency investigates each allegation.

-An independent public service body, formed by the Chief Advisor – Queensland Government Procurement, makes demerit and sanction determinations on behalf of the Queensland Government.
+An independent body, formed by the Chief Advisor – Queensland Government Procurement, makes demerit and sanction determinations on behalf of the Queensland Government.
 This committee isn't involved in the investigation.

 They make determinations on a case-by-case basis, depending on the severity of the non-compliance.